 Keeping up with the latest tech trends can be expensive.
 Some of us can overdo it a bit and needlessly update tech that doesn’t need to be upgraded (or alternatively buy gadgets that we never use).
 However, going entirely tech-free in this day and age is an impossibility – our working lives and our home lives are becoming more and more digitally reliant.
 If tech is draining your bank accounts dry and you want to spend less but still stay with the times, here are some money-saving tips that could help.

 Need a laptop for your studies but living on a student budget?
 Need industrial machinery for your business but can’t afford to take out another business loan?
-Renting tech is becoming a far more popular option for those that want to save money.
-Instead of having to fork out hundreds or even thousands of dollars, you can pay a small monthly fee of a couple dollars to use the piece of tech.
-You may still be able to have it in your home or office – the only disadvantage will be that you don’t own it and so not looking after it properly might lose you a deposit or result in you having to pay for repair costs.
+Renting tech is becoming a far more popular option for those who want to save money.
+Instead of having to fork out hundreds or even thousands of dollars, you can pay a small monthly fee of a couple of dollars to use the piece of tech.
+You may still be able to have it in your home or office – the only disadvantage will be that you don’t own it so not looking after it properly might lose you a deposit or result in you having to pay for repair costs.
 You may also be limited to a lease of a few months.
-Renting tech is ideal if you only need it on a temporary basis and you could save huge costs.
-Rentit.biz is just one site that offers such services.
+Renting tech is ideal if you only need it on a temporary basis, and you could save huge costs.

 Collecting coupons can be a great way of saving tech.
 There are many coupon sites such as DontPayFull.com where you can find these offers.
 Tech magazines and catalogues can also be a good source of coupons.
 Always check dates so that you know when the promotion ends – you don’t want your coupon to become defunct.